dnzc/notes.danielc.rocks/source/content/maths/[BOOK] Prime-Factorisation/README.md

   - "number-theory pink"
 ---

-# Proving the Fundamental Theorem of Arithmetic
+# Prime Factorisation & the Fundamental Theorem of Arithmetic

 A rigorous journey from the ground up in which we use axioms to build a proof that every positive integer can be uniquely prime factored.